arthur-nepomuceno/driven-pj03-driveneats/README-HTML-structure.txt

-This is a document to serve as a guideline for explaining how the HTML content is thought and therefore organized.
+This is a document to serve as a guideline for explaining how the HTML content is organized.

-It is not an official requirement of the project; it is a tool that I am creating for myself and for whoever is coming to read it.

 The goal is for me to easily remember the on going of the project and to clearly visualize how I organized the hierarchy.